Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/exposing-preferences.md

-# Exposing preferences on the Core Render Pipeline Settings
+# Adding properties to the Core Render Pipeline settings section

-For exposing preferences on **Edit > Preferences > Core Render Pipeline**, you must specify classes that implement the interface `ICoreRenderPipelinePreferencesProvider`.
-Unity will automatically insert your preferences on the given page.
+To add properties in the **Core Render Pipeline** settings section (**Edit > Preferences > Core Render Pipeline**), create a class that implements the interface `ICoreRenderPipelinePreferencesProvider`.

 For example: